 Crowds flocked to the school on Saturday, July 13, to join in the festivities and raise money for new school equipment.

-Spider-man was also on hand striking a pose for a number of selfies and there were two opportunities to win tickets to see Jack Whitehall in a meet-and-greet event, one to take place at the O2, in London, and the second at a studio location.
+Spider-man was also on hand, striking a pose for several selfies.
+In addition, there were two opportunities to win tickets to see Jack Whitehall in a meet-and-greet event, one at the O2 in London and the second at a studio location.

 The event was organised by the Norman Gate Friends Association and raised £1,777 in total.

-Those funds will be used to help the school purchase equipment for a new sensory studio as well as a canopy which will provide an all-weather outdoor classroom.
+Those funds will be used to help the school purchase equipment for a new sensory studio and a canopy that will provide an all-weather outdoor classroom.

 Headteacher Kelly Wilkie said: “It has been a fantastic afternoon, so lovely to see our families and the wider community enjoying themselves and supporting the school.

 “This is a growing event, and I would like to thank Norman Gate Friends for all their hard work.”